jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Defining an image
 -----------------
 The next step is to turn the application into a deployable image.
-Specifically, an image containing a NixOS installation configured to run `iplz` in the background as a `systemd` service.
+Specifically, an image containing a NixOS installation, configured to run `iplz` in the background as a `systemd` service.

 Nix has amazing tooling making for building all sorts of images, conveniently collected in [the `nixos-generators` repository](https://github.com/nix-community/nixos-generators).
 Because making different images is quick and easy, we'll actually define _two_ images:

-1. We'll make a QEMU-based VM image that we can run locally.
+1. We'll make a QEMU-based self-contained VM image that we can run locally.
    We use this image to test and debug before deployment.
 2. Once that's done, we define the actual EC2 image that will form the basis for our instances.

-NixOS is configured through configuration modules, of which we'll have three: one containing the shared base configuration, and then one per image containing image-specific configuration.
+NixOS is configured through configuration modules, of which we'll have three: one containing the shared base configuration, and then one per image with image-specific configuration.

 ### Base NixOS configuration {#base-config}